antfitch/devdocs-ai/src/data/topics/how-to-create-bell-state.md

 A Bell state is a specific state of two entangled qubits.
 This guide shows how to create one.

-## 1. The Circuit for Entanglement
+## 1. Define the Circuit for Entanglement
 The simplest Bell state, |Φ+⟩, is created by applying a Hadamard gate to the first qubit and then a CNOT gate with the first qubit as control and the second as target.

 ```javascript